dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 | Swap account on the SNS Ledger                    | Pre-decentralization swap mode        | Newly-created SNS canisters on the SNS subnet   |

-- #### Step 6: Dapp developers submit an SNS proposal to handover control of their dapp to the SNS.
+### 5. Dapp developers submit an SNS proposal to handover control of their dapp to the SNS.
   Before the decentralization swap, the developers hand over the control of the dapp to the SNS.

   This includes adding the SNS root canister as the controller of the dapp and removing